Assessment of Fair Housing (AFH)

 - Housing Opportunities for Persons with HIV/AIDS (HOPWA)—established in 1992

 As a condition of receiving these funds, states, counties and cities must certify that they will “Affirmatively Further Fair Housing” choice—or AFFH.
 The AFFH requirement originates from the Fair Housing Act of 1968, which requires that HUD administer programs and activities relating to housing and urban development in a manner that affirmatively furthers the policies of the Act.
 To learn more about the AFH, click here.

-Spanish translation available upon request.
+Spanish translation of documents and meetings related to Fair Housing are available upon request.
 Persons with disabilities will be provided with assistance respective to the contents of the AFH in a format that accommodates their needs.
-For reasonable accommodations, please contact the City of Santa Fe at 505-955-6346 during normal business hours or via electronic mail at [bot protected email address].
+For reasonable accommodations, please contact the City of Santa Fe at 505-955-6346 during normal business hours or via electronic mail at firstname.lastname@example.org.

 What is housing discrimination?

 - Have you ever been charged higher rent or told you couldn't rent because you have kids under 18?

 - Has your landlord not allowed you to make changes to your home (at your expense) that need to be made because you or a family member has a disability?

 - Has an insurance company refused to provide full insurance replacement coverage for your home because of the neighborhood in which your home is located?

 - Have you ever been offered non-standard and unfavorable terms in the purchase of a home?